 Scientists found out, that if the female eats the male, more of the male’s body is literally passed on to the female.

-This does not only lead to around 25% more eggs than the average clutch, but the eggs of the female also contain more of the male-derived amino acids.
+This not only leads to around 25% more eggs than the average clutch, but the eggs of the female also contain more of the male-derived amino acids.

 This means that more biological material from the male mantis was found in the eggs than in cases, in which the male was able to escape.